Public Accommodations Discrimination

 Legally, a charge of discrimination must be filed within sixty days of an adverse action in public accommodations claims.

 If you are an individual with a disability and require an accommodation in order to access CCRD's services, please call 303-894-2997 (local), 800-262-4845 (voice), 711 TTD - Relay, Hotline Español: 720-432-4294, send an email to dora_CCRD@state.co.us, or request an accommodation in person at CCRD's office.

-If you have a disability and need an accommodation while visiting the office, please let the office know in advance so we can make appropriate arrangements for you.
+If you have a disability and need an accommodation while visiting the office, please contact our office so we can make appropriate arrangements for you.

 Your may complete your Complaint Intake Packet by using CaseConnect (below) prior to filing of a Charge of Discrimination in person.